What is FCR?

 7. Reward and punishment

-One quick way to turn things around is to offer incentive and rewards.
+One quick way to turn things around is to offer incentives and rewards.
 You can have a monthly award for the highest level of FCR and special incentives for the team if they achieve their targets.
 If you give the team actual targets to strive for and update them constantly, the team will be eager to reach them and work harder for the FCR.